beshu-tech/readonlyrest-docs/elasticsearch.md

 This rule enables **Field Level Security \(FLS\)**.
 That is:

 * for responses where fields with values are returned (e.g. Search/Get API) - filter and show only allowed fields
-* make not allowed fields unsearchable - used in Query DSL requests (e.g. Search/MSearch API) do not have impact on search result.
+* make not allowed fields unsearchable - used in QueryDSL requests (e.g. Search/MSearch API) do not have impact on search result.

 In other words: FLS protects from usage not allowed fields for user.
 From user's perspective it seems like such fields are nonexistent.

-#####Definition
+**Definition**

 Field rule definition consists of two parts:

-- non empty list of names (whitelisted or blacklisted) fields.
+- non empty list of fields (whitelisted or blacklisted) names.
 Supports wildcards and user runtime variables.
 - FLS engine definition (global setting, optional)

 **Field names**